-An emergency physician might deliver a baby or stitch a young boy’s deep gash or comfort a teenager after a suicide attempt.
-These doctors see it all — from gunshot wounds to car-wreck injuries to drug overdoses.
+In one day, an emergency physician might deliver a baby, stitch a deep gash, or comfort a person experiencing a mental health crisis.
+These doctors see it all — from gunshot wounds and car-wreck injuries to heart attacks and drug overdoses.